withastro/docs/src/pages/en/guides/deploy/edgio.md

 3. (Optional) Enable Server Side Rendering

-    Add the Node adapter to enable SSR in your Astro project with the following astro add command.
-This will install the adapter and make the appropriate changes to your astro.config.mjs file in one step.

-    ```bash
-    # Using NPM
-    npx astro add node
-    # Using Yarn
-    yarn astro add node
-    # Using PNPM
-    pnpm astro add node
-    ```

     After you’ve setup [@astrojs/node with Astro](/en/guides/integrations-guide/node/), specify the server file path in `edgio.config.js` as below:

     ```js ins={2,5-9}